2021 and 2022 Beach Renourishments - 5/1/22

 The beach renourishment project for the south end of the island started on July 27th, 2021.
 It was completed on January 15, 2022.

-Because of this requirement to move ALL of the nests out of the project area, we must be especially certain that we properly interpret every track and disturbed area in the sand to determine whether or not it is a false crawl or a nest.
-We are drawing on all of our track and nest interpretation skills and experience to be certain that no nests are missed.
+Because that renourishment took place during the 2021 sea turtle season, the FWC (Fish and Wildlife Commission) required us to move ALL new sea turtle nests to a safe location outside the project area by 9am each morning.
+We carefully interpreted every track and disturbed area to determine whether or not it was a false crawl or a nest, drawing on all of our track and nest interpretation skills and experience to be certain that no nests were missed.
+Because of

 For each nest, we carefully removed each egg one at a time and placed it gently into a bucket padded with sand.
 We transported the bucket to a new location at various places from Summer Beach up to North beach.
 We used the information from the original nest to create a new nest that was similar in size and depth for the number of eggs moved.
 The eggs were then very carefully placed into the new nest.
 We then documented the new nest as well, marking it with an R in front of the name.
 We relocated 47 nests.

 We are often asked if this will harm the development of the eggs.
 Experience has taught us that when the nest is moved before it is 24 hours old, the eggs will begin to develop normally in the new location.
 For these nests, our nest success was very close to nests left in place (see our Historical Data page for the details).

 Please use this address for general inquiries.
 We monitor it almost every day.
 For urgent matters, please continue to use our telephone number.

 2024 Organizational Meeting